Magia Russica

-Magia Russica is an Israeli-Russian documentary film, written, directed and produced by Yonathan and Masha Zur (Yonathan & Masha Films).
+Magia Russica is a Russian documentary film, written, directed and produced by Yonathan and Masha Zur (Yonathan & Masha Films).
 It depicts the untold story of Russian animation in Soviet times.

 The film, released in 2004, is Yonathan and Masha Zur's first film.
 Magia Russica premiered at the 2004 Haifa Film Festival, and since then has been screened at 45 film festivals, animation festivals, and documentary film festivals around the globe.
 It was also released on DVD in the US, Japan, France, and Israel.
 It was broadcast in 5 different countries.

 Content summary

 Some of the most beautiful animations in cinema came out of Soviet Russia.
 Combining heartfelt moral allegory with astonishing craftsmanship, they had a power and sincerity to which much modern stuff pales.
 Drawing on masses of archive clips, including footage from rare classics, Magia Russica gathers surviving animators of the Soyuzmultfilm studio to give a passionate account of production under communist rule.
 A rich visual treat, this is also the story of the boundaries of art and ideology, and of men dedicated to magical cinema.